Nonnie2022/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script to display the third line of a file
-A script that creates a file with a text a script that writes into the file ls_cwd_content the result of the command ls -la
+A script that creates a file with a text a script that writes into the file ls_cwd_content the result of the command ls -la Write a script to duplicate the last line of the file iacta